pangpang20/docs.getdbt.com/website/docs/community/resources/oss-expectations.md

 As dbt OSS is growing in popularity, and dbt Labs has been growing in size, we’re working to involve new people in the responsibilities of OSS maintenance.
 We really appreciate your patience as our newest maintainers are learning and developing habits.

 ## Discussions

-Discussions are a relatively new GitHub feature, and we really like them!

 A discussion is best suited to propose a Big Idea, such as brand-new capability in dbt Core, or a new section of the product docs.
 Anyone can open a discussion, add a comment to an existing one, or reply in a thread.